 All students participating in the Florida Voluntary Pre-K Program must attend school regularly to maintain their funding!
 A VPK student must attend 80% of the school year.
-Absences must not exceed 20 days for our 3 day VPK students, or 14 days for our 2 Day VPK students.
+Absences must not exceed 20 days for our 3 day VPK students, or 36 days for our 5 Day VPK students.
 There are no excused absences, so please do not miss school unless necessary.

 Classes begin at 8:30am.
-A child arriving 15 minutes after class begins (8:45am or later), is considered tardy.
+A child arriving 25 minutes after class begins (8:55am or later), is considered tardy.
 If your child received 3 tardies, they will be given an absence.
 Non-compliance of the VPK attendance policy will result in the loss of your VPK funded services.
 Remember this is your responsibility and part of the requirements for VPK students to receive funds.

-All VPK Parent/Guardians are required to sign in upon arrival for class.
 Each month, the parent/guardian is required by Florida law to sign a "Student Attendance and Parental Choice Certificate" showing the days attended/absent.